PostHog/meta/requests-for-comments/2022-09-08-notifications.md

-# Request for comments: TITLE & OWNER
+# Request for comments: Notifications & @pauldambra

 ## Problem statement
 *Who are we building for, what are their needs (include example cases), why is this important?*